Sweeppea-Development-Lab/sweeppea-n8n-nodes/README.md

 ![Dynamic Workflow](examples/sweeppea-create-participant-dynamic-form.png)

 An advanced workflow that automatically adapts to any sweepstake configuration:
-- Fetches the sweepstake schema dynamically from the API
+- Fetches the sweepstake form fields dynamically from the API
-- Builds a custom AI system prompt based on required fields
+- Builds a custom AI system prompt based on the field configuration
 - AI Agent collects all fields conversationally (even optional ones)
 - Transform node dynamically maps collected data to API format
 - Creates participant with all custom fields